U.S. restricts technology exports to China’s biggest semiconductor manufacturer in new escalation of trade tensions

 A report last month by SOS International, a defense contractor in Reston, Va., said that SMIC has a variety of ties to China’s defense sector, including an ongoing relationship with CETC, a state-owned developer of military electronics.

-SMIC has helped CETC test new manufacturing technologies, and has used CETC technologies in its own manufacturing, according to the report.
+SMIC has helped CETC test new manufacturing technologies and has used CETC technologies in its own manufacturing, according to the report.
 SOS also said Chinese military researchers have disclosed in research papers using SMIC technology to manufacture chips.

-Restricting U.S. tech exports has become a favorite Trump administration tool to counter China’s rise as a technology and military power, and to punish Chinese entities for alleged human-rights abuses.
+Restricting U.S. tech exports has become a favorite Trump administration tool to counter China’s rise as a technology and military power and to punish Chinese entities for alleged human-rights abuses.

 The Entity List, overseen by the Commerce Department, now includes more than 300 Chinese companies.
-The Trump administration has previously used it against Chinese telecom company Huawei, companies engaged in alleged human rights violations in China’s Xinjiang region, and most recently against Chinese entities allegedly involved in building controversial islands in the South China Sea.
+The Trump administration has previously used it against Chinese telecom company Huawei, companies engaged in alleged human rights violations in China’s Xinjiang region and most recently against Chinese entities allegedly involved in building controversial islands in the South China Sea.

 Founded in 2000 in Shanghai, SMIC ranks among the top five semiconductor manufacturers in the world, according to a report from the United States International Trade Commission, or USITC.